 And maybe we will outrank some of the UCSD pages.

-Maybe we won’t get to a top 3 positions.
+Maybe we won’t get to a top 3 position.

-But we’re creating a page for over 100+ cities across the US, so it doesn’t matter.
+But we’re creating pages for over 100 cities across the US, so it doesn’t matter.

-- Do we have more keywords on the 1st page this week than we did last week?
+- Do we have more keywords on the first page this week than we did last week?

 - Did we have more organic search traffic this month than we did last month?